Alawites: Reincarnation

 The last triad of reincarnations in the Nusayri Trinity consists of Ali (Ma'na), Muhammad (Ism), and Salman al-Farsi (Bab).
 Alawites depict them as the sky, the sun, and the moon, respectively.
 They deify Ali as the "last and supreme manifestation of God" who built the universe, attributing to him divine superiority and believing that Ali created Muhammad, bestowing upon him the mission to spread Qur'anic teachings on earth.

-The Israeli institution of Begin–Sadat Center for Strategic Studies describes the Alawite faith as Judeophilic and "anti-Sunni" since they believe that God's incarnations consist of Israelite Prophet Joshua who conquered Canaan, in addition to the fourth Caliph, Ali.
+The Israeli institution of Begin–Sadat Center for Strategic Studies describes the Alawite faith as Judeophilic and "anti-Sunni" since they believe that God's incarnations consist of Israelite prophet Joshua who conquered Canaan, in addition to the fourth Caliph, Ali.
 This institution also denies the Arab ethnicity of Alawites, even though Alawites themselves self-identify ethnically as Arabs and assert that Alawites claim to be Arabs because of "political expediency."

 Other beliefs

 An Alawite man in Latakia, early 20th century.

-Other beliefs and practices include: the consecration of wine in a secret form of Mass performed only by males; frequently being given Christian names; entombing the dead in sarcophagi above ground; observing Epiphany, Christmas and the feast days of John Chrysostom and Mary Magdalene; the only religious structures they have are the shrines of tombs; the book Kitab al-Majmu, which is allegedly a central source of Alawite doctrine, where they have their own trinity, comprising Mohammed, Ali, and Salman the Persian.
+Other beliefs and practices include: the consecration of wine in a secret form of Mass performed only by males; frequently being given Christian names; observing Epiphany, Christmas and the feast days of John Chrysostom and Mary Magdalene; the only religious structures they have are the shrines of tombs; the book Kitab al-Majmu, which is allegedly a central source of Alawite doctrine, where they have their own trinity, comprising Mohammed, Ali, and Salman the Persian.

 In addition, they celebrate different holidays such as Old New Year, (Note: The Old New Year is celebrated on 13 January, and named as Gawzela Day (يوم القوزلة), as it means "Igniting the Fire" in Syriac language.)
 Akitu, (Note: The festival is celebrated on 17 April according to the Julian calendar, which is based on 4 April in the Gregorian calendar.)
 Eid al-Ghadir, Mid-Sha'ban and Eid il-Burbara.
 They believe in intercession of certain legendary saints such as Khidr (Saint George) and Simeon Stylites.